jnidzwetzki/bboxdb/doc/network.md

 * Type 0x02 - Operation Error - no package body
 * Type 0x03 - Operation Error - with details in the body
 * Type 0x04 - Result of the List tables call
-* Type 0x05 - A result that contains a single tuple
+* Type 0x05 - A result that contains a tuple
+* Type 0x06 - Start multiple tuple result
+* Type 0x07 - End multiple tuple result

 ### Body for response type = 0x01/0x03 (Success/Error with details)